telus/tds-core/packages/FeedbackIcon/FeedbackIcon.md

       {
         name: 'Checkmark',
         Component: Checkmark,
-        usageCriteria:
-          'Used in unordered list to indicate success/approval, used in benefit list (business specific)',
+        usageCriteria: 'Used exclusively in the Unordered List.',
         accessibleText: 'Optional',
       },
       {
         name: 'Times',
         Component: Times,
-        usageCriteria:
-          'Red is exclusively used in unordered list to indicate requirements have not been met or something is not included, not used for close or remove, shuttle grey only used as close with hamburger menu',
+        usageCriteria: 'Used exclusively in the Unordered List.',
         accessibleText: 'Optional',
       },
       {
         name: 'NotificationSuccess',
         Component: NotificationSuccess,
-        usageCriteria: `Only used in notifications/feedback as success.`,
+        usageCriteria: 'Only used in notifications/feedback as success.',
         props: {
           copy: 'en',
         },